 The Divine Service centers on proclaiming the Gospel of Jesus Christ crucified and risen for sinners by focusing on His gifts given to us through His Word and Sacraments.
-We follow the liturgial pattern of worship passed down by Christians for over 2,000 years.
-Worship is accompianied by a bulletin to guide you through the service.
+We follow the liturgical pattern of worship passed down by Christians for over 2,000 years.
+Worship is accompanied by a bulletin to guide you through the service.

 Members of congregations of the Lutheran Church - Missouri Synod may partake of the Sacrament with us, trusting that in this Holy Meal the Lord Jesus Christ is present and gives His true Body and Blood under the bread and wine for our forgiveness, life, and salvation.
 If you're a guest, we ask that you speak to the Pastor prior to communing.

 You can park in the lot adjacent to our church at the corner of Itaska Street and Brannon Avenue, on the streets near the church - Neosho Street, Brannon Avenue, or Itaska Street, or in the small lot on the west side of the church.
 If you need easy access without steps into the building, we recommend parking in the smaller westside lot.

 Wednesdays during Lent at 7 p.m.